 What type of coffins or urns can be used?

 Coffins and urns should be made from and lined with natural, biodegradable materials.
 No plastics, MDF, or chipboard should be used.

 Is embalming allowed?

 We can’t accept embalmed bodies for burial unless there are exceptional circumstances.
 Cremated remains contain no residue from embalming chemicals and can therefore be interred in the meadow.

-We recommend that before you make the decision to purchase a burial or interment plot, you go to visit the burial ground, to make sure it is the right place for you and your family.
+We recommend you go to visit the burial ground before you purchase burial or interment rights.
+Make sure it is the right place for you and your family.

-The site is open all year round during daylight hours so please feel free to visit without making an appointment.
+The site is open all year round during daylight hours, so please feel free to visit without making an appointment.
 The pedestrian gate is always open.
-Or if you would like a guided tour around the ground, please get in touch with Sally, the custodian, who will be happy to meet you there.
+Or if you would like a guided tour around the meadow, please get in touch with Sally, the custodian.

 Address of the burial ground (Not for correspondence)